Hameedullah-Asadi3300/Library-Mnagaement-Dtabase-SQL/README.md

 ##Library-Mnagaement-Dtabase-SQL

 This database is made of seven tables as following schema:

 ![image](https://github.com/Hameedullah-Asadi3300/https---github.com-Hameedullah-Asadi3300-Library-Mnagaement-Dtabase-SQL/assets/123219655/6587dfa6-163b-4a75-872a-91649dac32ba)
-Database.
+Database
-Tables.
+Tables
-Columns.
+Columns
-Primary keys.
+Primary keys
-Foreign keys.
+Foreign keys
 a.
 Inserted into the LIBRARY_BRANCH table 6 values of your choosing with the exception that one branch name is “Sharpstown.”
 Createed values for the following columns: BranchName and BranchAddress.
 b.
 Inserted into the BORROWER table 8 values of your choosing for the following columns: CardNo, Name, Address and Phone.